rcamach7/crypto-exchange/readme.md

 - Add ability for user to update:
   - profile picture
   - full name
-- Have server calculate average price per coin, on any investment a user makes.
-We can have that number reflect on client UI, for better user experience.
 - Add a info button next to the refresh and bookmark option, with a pop up modal that provides description of the crypto.